-The predictive value of microemboli detection on TCD for the identification of patients with ACS at high risk for future stroke is
+The predictive value of microemboli detection on TCD for the identification of patients with ACS at high risk for future stroke is well-established.
+Spence et al first reported that patients with ACS with >2 microemboli/

 Figure 1 Transcranial Doppler embolus detection.
 Microembolus in a patient with asymptomatic carotid stenosis.
 The upper channel is an M-mode image of an embolus in the middle cerebral artery; the lower panel shows the high-intensity transit signal in the Doppler channel.
 Besides the visual appearance of the microembolus, a characteristic clicking sound is heard.
 (Reproduced by permission of the Society for Vascular Ultrasound from: Spence JD.
 Transcranial Doppler: uses in stroke prevention.
 The Journal for Vascular Ultrasound 2015;39:183-7.)